iCliniq Logo

 Welcome to icliniq.com.

-The hard yellow deposit is calculus (mineral deposits) on lower teeth which are receding your gums (attachment removed to protect patient identity).
+The hard yellow deposit is calculus (mineral deposits) on the lower teeth, which are receding your gums (attachment removed to protect patient identity).
 It can be apical periodontitis and/or apical periodontitis with abfraction.
-Please share a good picture just focusing on lower teeth.
-As per treatment, if you have calculus then get ultrasonic scaling done.
+Please share a good picture, just focusing on the lower teeth.
+As per treatment, if you have calculus, then get ultrasonic scaling done and maintain your oral hygiene.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!